The National Hockey League (NHL) has weighed in on the viral phenomenon that is Heated Rivalry.

 The official synopsis adds: “But when the outside world intrudes, they have to face some tough decisions that could change everything about their future and what it means to build a life together.”

-Fortunately, the sure-to-be-iconic finale won’t be the end of Heated Rivalry, with the show recently securing a season two renewal from Crave and HBO Max.
+Fortunately, the surely iconic finale won’t be the end of Heated Rivalry, with the show having recently secured a second-season renewal from Crave and HBO Max.

-Lastly, fans in the UK and Ireland will finally be able to sink their teeth into the critically acclaimed series, starting on 10 January on Sky and NOW TV.
+UK and Ireland fans will also finally get to dive into the critically acclaimed series, with its premiere set for 10 January on Sky and NOW TV.

 For more Heated Rivalry content, click here.